 Pakistan Resolution 1940

-The affairs leading to Lahore Resolution (Pakistan Resolution 1940) Muslim League had been trying for the last 25 years to reach an honorable agreement.
 The Pakistan Resolution contained the demand for separate independent Muslim States in the territory of the Subcontinent where Muslims formed a majority.
 Hindu bodies in general were highly perplexed by the Resolution.
 The Hindu press published leading news that the Muslim League had a dangerous design to disintegrate the country through the creation of Pakistan.
-The newspapers serving the cause of Hindu society started a propaganda campaign against Muslim League.
+The newspapers serving the cause of Hindu society started a propaganda campaign against the Muslim League.
 Some Hindu bodies denounced the idea of partition as the betrayal of the Muslim minority that still is left in India.
 Quaid e Azam Muhammad Ali Jinnah argued that India was not a nation.
 Therefore nobody could speak for all of India.
 Hindus formed a majority in the greater part of India and were entitled to speak for it.
-The Muslims of India are a nation and as such, they were entitled to speak for themselves.
+The Muslims of India are a nation and as such, they are entitled to speak for themselves.

 Pakistan Resolution 1940